 (a) from Crown land, except under a license granted pursuant to regulations under the principal Act; or

-(b) from alienated land, unless such person (being the grantee or lessee thereof, or a person lawfully claiming under him) is authorised to do so by a license in the prescribed form granted to him by the Executive Director under this Act.
+(b) from alienated land, unless such person (being the grantee or lessee thereof, or a person lawfully claiming under him) is authorised to do so by a license in the prescribed form granted to him by the CEO under this Act.

 Penalty: $200.